-Even if you don’t realize it, chances are you have benefited from the technical partnerships that exist throughout motorsports in more ways than one.
-Sports cars in series like IMSA are the closest thing to real world driving and automotive application of technologies that all drivers experience.
+Even if you don’t realize it, chances are you have benefited from the technical partnerships throughout motorsports in more ways than one.
+Sports cars in series like IMSA are the closest thing to real-world driving and automotive application of technologies that all drivers experience.
 Learn the various ways the work put in on the track translates to consumer benefits on the road.

 Former Porsche endurance team principal Andreas Seidl reinforced this in his interview with ARS Technica: